iotdomain/iotdomain-standard/iotdomain-standard.md

-The IotConnect Standard
+The IoTDomain Standard
 =======================

-The IotConnect standard defines a simple and easy to use information exchange method between IoT publishers and consumers.
+The IoTDomain standard defines a simple and easy to use information exchange method between IoT publishers and consumers.

 [[TOC]]